[Updated on January 28, 2025 with updated screenshots from TurboTax Deluxe downloaded software for the 2024 tax year.]

 Here’s the second example scenario:

-If you contributed for 2023 in 2024 or if you recharacterized a 2023 contribution in 2024, you’re still in the first year of this journey.
+If you contributed for 2024 in 2025 or if you recharacterized a 2024 contribution in 2025, you’re still in the first year of this journey.
 Please follow Split-Year Backdoor Roth in TurboTax, 1st Year.
-If you recharacterized your 2023 contribution in 2023 and converted in 2023, please follow Backdoor Roth in TurboTax: Recharacterize & Convert, Same Year.
+If you recharacterized your 2024 contribution from Roth to Traditional in 2024 and converted in 2024, please follow Backdoor Roth in TurboTax: Recharacterize & Convert, Same Year.

 If neither of these example scenarios fits you, please consult our guide for a normal “clean” backdoor Roth: How To Report Backdoor Roth In TurboTax (Updated).